benscott/scratchpads-training/advanced-features/customise-shortcut-menu.rst

 5. You can also add new shortcuts by clicking on *Add shortcut* and entering the name and path for the new shortcut.
 For example, if you frequently add pages enter the NAME *Add page* and PATH “node/add/page”.
 Click *Save*.

-The default shortcut set is customized by the site maintainer but each user can create and customize his/her own set via the user account (Shortcut tab).
+The default shortcut set is customised by the site maintainer but each user can create and customise his/her own set via the user account (Shortcut tab).
 The site maintainer also has the option to create different shortcut sets for different user groups.